 Voted one of the coolest neighbourhoods by Vogue magazine and just a 5 min walk down from Kensington is the trendy Queen Street.
 The street stretches throughout the city but walk east from Bathurst Street and check out the cool shops like The Condom Shack or have a photo session in the Graffiti Alley.
 You can shop on the local “TSOQ” (The Store On Queen) for a fresh new look or have a drink at “Bowine Sex Club” (not an actual sex club) – the alternative live music haven downstairs and a relaxing tiki rooftop patio upstairs!

 Still have time left?
 Take the 510 streetcar up to Fashion District and enjoy a night out.
 The name derives from the early 20th century when the area was a textile centre.
-Today, the old factories and warehouses house a variety of clubs and bars.
+Today, the old factories and warehouses house a variety of clubs and bars, and The Beverley Hotel is a great place from which to visit them all.
 Want to laugh the night away?
 Try Second City – a comedy club that gave the world comedians like Mike Myers and Martin Short.
 Feeling like a drink with a twist?
 Have one at SpiN nightclub – a martini bar with ping pong tables.
 Still not enough?
 Walk out on King St W and just close your eyes, wherever you point you will find a lounge, bar or club to go to!

 The Omni King Edward Hotel